 This will allow the blower to turn on automatically once the Insert has come up to operating temperature.
 It will also shut the blower off after the fire has gone out and the appliance cooled to below a useful heat output range.
-On and Off times will vary with installation and usage of appliance.
+Turn On and Off times will vary with installation and usage of appliance.

-Manual: To manually operate the blower, push the rocker switch to the "1" or MANUAL position and set the fan speed control to a desired setting.

-This will bypass the temperature switch and allow full control of the blower.
+Manual: To manually operate the blower, push the Auto/Manual rocker switch to the "1" or MANUAL position and set the fan speed switch to a desired setting.
+This will bypass the temperature switch and allow manual ON/OFF control of the blower.